ArcaneNibble/cnoidal/format_notes.md

 The value dictionary contains patterns of signal values across the time interval of this block.
 This section can optionally be RLE-compressed and will be explained further later.

 `num_bitplanes` is a byte value encoding 1 less than the number of "bit planes" present in the vindex table.
 This is used to encode MLT_4 values.
-Although this can be an arbitrary value, GTKWave does not implement any way for bit planes past 2 to be accessed.
+Although this can be an arbitrary value, GTKWave does not implement any way for bit planes past 2 to be accessed. **NOTE** that this one field is _not_ a variable-sized integer.

 The vindex table contains 32-bit indices into the value dictionary for each bit of each facility in the file.
 This data is **little-endian**.
 This will be explained further below.